cortrudolph/SLU_IO_Psych/content/authors/admin/_index.md

 - Faculty
 ---

 Cort W. Rudolph is an Associate Professor of Industrial & Organizational Psychology at Saint Louis University.
 He received a B.A. from DePaul University, and a M.A. and Ph.D. from Wayne State University.
 Cort’s research focuses on a variety of issues related to the aging workforce, including applications of lifespan development theories, wellbeing and work-longevity, and ageism/generationalism.
-He is a consulting editor for Work, Aging and Retirement and serves on the editorial review boards of the Journal of Managerial Psychology, the Journal of Occupational and Organizational Psychology, Consulting Psychology Journal: Practice and Research, the Journal of Vocational Behavior, and the Journal of Organizational Behavior.
+He is a consulting editor for Work, Aging and Retirement and serves on the editorial review boards of the Journal of Managerial Psychology, the Journal of Occupational and Organizational Psychology, Consulting Psychology Journal: Practice and Research, the Journal of Vocational Behavior, the Journal of Organizational Behavior, and Leadership Quarterly.